SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 .. docnote:: Why is ``type`` restricted to variables declared using the first variable-declaration grammar?

 ..
 This is a temporary compiler limitation.
+    Eventually, ``type`` will be allowed for the other two forms of the grammar (those that declare variables with computed values).

 Extension Declarations